toptensoftware/rawMacroPad/readme.md

 ## Using the Node.js Library

-The Node.js library has been tested on Windows with Node.js v22 and on 64-bit Raspian with Node.js v24.
+The Node.js library has been tested on:

+* Windows 11, Node.js v22
+* 64-bit Raspian, Node.js v24.

 It should work on any OS and Node.js version where [node-hid](https://github.com/node-hid/node-hid) is supported, but this is untested.